MicroStrategy/embedding-sdk-docs/docs/add-functionality/add-functionality.md

 - [Retrieve and apply filters](./filters.md)

   Describes how to retrieve and apply filters for an embedded dashboard and shows the filter details for each filter type, with code examples.
-For example, you can apply different kinds of filters to a chapter in a dossier, either during execution or after a dashboard has been rendered.
+For example, you can apply different kinds of filters to a chapter in a dashboard, either during execution or after a dashboard has been rendered.
 Provides examples on how to retrieve filters and apply each different type of filter.

 - [Error handling](./error-handling.md)